alanyeung95/bert-classifier-with-tf-serving/README.md

 sudo service docker start
 sudo usermod -a -G docker ec2-user # need to restart session to refresh the changes
 ```

+Then please refer to the readme insider bert-classifier-server and bert-tf-serving folder to continue the setting

 # Usage
 Let's use curl cmd to try the API